Engineers Edge

 The Force required to assemble (press fit) cylindrical parts depends on the allowance or clearance between the cylindrical parts for the fit, area of the positioned and fitted surfaces, the pressure increasing in proportion to the distance that the shaft feature is forced in.

-The approximate ultimate pressure in tons can be determined by the following formula:
+The approximate ultimate force in tons can be determined by the following formula:

 Where: